 Edited by Marie Ginga

-Gary Beck has spent most of his life as a theater director and art dealer.
+Gary Beck has spent most of his adult life as a theater director and worked as an art dealer when he couldn't earn a living in the theater.
 He has also been a tennis pro, a ditch digger and a salvage diver.
-His original plays have been produced Off Broadway.
-His poetry, fiction and essays have appeared in hundreds of literary magazines and his published books include 32 poetry collections, 14 novels, 3 short story collections, 1 collection of essays and 5 books of plays.
+His original plays and translations of Moliere, Aristophanes and Sophocles have been produced Off Broadway.
+His poetry, fiction and essays have appeared in hundreds of literary magazines and his published books include 38 poetry collections, 14 novels, 4 short story collections, 1 collection of essays and 7 books of plays.
+Gary lives in New York City.
 Find him at Gary Beck and on Facebook